91st (Argyllshire Highlanders) Regiment of Foot: Napoleonic Wars

 A second battalion was raised in Perth in August 1804.
 The 1st Battalion embarked as part of the Hanover Expedition in December 1805 and, after service in Germany, returned to England in February 1806.
 The battalion embarked for Portugal in June 1808 for service in the Peninsular War.
 It took part in the Battle of Roliça in August 1808 and the Battle of Vimeiro later that month before fighting under Lieutenant-General Sir John Moore at the Battle of Corunna in January 1809 and then taking part in the subsequent evacuation from the Peninsula.
 The regiment lost its territorial designation being renamed the 91st Regiment of Foot in April 1809.
-The 1st Battalion then took part in the disastrous Walcheren Campaign in autumn 1809.
+This change saw their uniform no longer include the kilt, which did not return until 1881.
+The 1st Battalion took part in the disastrous Walcheren Campaign in autumn 1809.

 The 1st Battalion returned to the Peninsula in September 1812 and saw action at the Battle of Vitoria in June 1813 and the Battle of Sorauren in July 1813.
 It then pursued the French Army into France and fought at the Battle of the Nive in November 1813, the Battle of Nivelle in December 1813 and the Battle of Orthez in February 1814 as well as the Battle of Toulouse in April 1814.

 The 1st Battalion embarked for Ostend in April 1815 and, under the command of Lieutenant Colonel William Douglas, undertook the important task of covering the road to Brussels while the Battle of Waterloo was taking place in June 1815.
 The battalion formed part of the 6th Brigade under Major General George Johnstone which in turn formed part of the 4th Division under Sir Charles Colville's.
 The battalion also formed one of the columns that stormed the fortress town of Cambrai later that month.
 It returned to England in November 1818.

 Meanwhile, the 2nd Battalion embarked for Germany in July 1813 and took part in the unsuccessful attack on Bergen op Zoom in March 1814 before returning home in September 1814.
 It was disbanded at Perth in December 1815.